 AFTER THE TOUR

-After the tour you can enjoy some lunch in one of Little Venice’s lovely pubs or eateries, continue your walk to Abbey Road Studios, go to Paddington Station where you can see the Paddington Statues, the bench and the only Paddington Bear shop in the world!
+Should you want to stay in the area after the tour, you you can enjoy a nice lunch in one of Little Venice’s lovely pubs or eateries, continue your walk to Abbey Road Studios or go to Paddington Station where you can see the Paddington Statues, the bench and the only Paddington Bear shop in the world!
 Or more, you can take a Little Venice London canal trip all the way to Camden.
 We are happy to give you detailed information on the best way to continue your day so feel free to ask us for anything you’d like to know.

 Walk through Regent’s Park and learn about its past and present

 See elegant white-stuccoed Victorian and Regency terraces

 Enjoy a relaxing Regent’s canal tour of London

 See a lovely houseboats harbour and learn more about life on water

 Listen to the best music linked to this area, from the Beatles to Adele to Pink Floyd

 See the places where Paddington Bear, Mary Poppins and the King’s Speech were shot

 Make the most of everything you can see thanks to a dynamic walk that will make you feel energised and active at the end of the tour